zacanger/niddesa/text/generated-translations/cullaniddesa/23-chinese-google.md

-Fourth product
+### Fourth product

 151. In terms of taste, it is not a greedy person, a person who is not greedy, a person who does not nurture others, a second-time beggar,

-is not restrained in the center of a family, should walk alone like a rhino horn.
+is not restrained in the center of a family, should walk alone like a rhinoceros.

 "In terms of taste, one who is not greedy or greedy": """Taste (taste)", there are root, branch, skin, leaf, flower, fruit, sour, sweet, bitter, Spicy, salty,